 The National Water Act (NWA, No. 36 of 1998) provides a legal framework for managing water resources in South Africa (SA).
 The RDM is an important tool within this framework for achieving a balance between the protection, use, conservation, management, and control of water resources, and includes the Classification, Reserve, and RQOs.
-The Reserve is the only right to water in the NWA and takes priority over other uses, as it is water set aside for BHNs and to sustain priority ecosystems.
+Within this framework, the Reserve is the only right to water in the NWA and takes priority over other uses, as it is water set aside for BHNs and to sustain priority ecosystems.
 The RQOs for priority sites in the Berg catchment cover the requirements of the Reserve and other water demands.
 Although groundwater is considered a water resource under the NWA, it sometimes requires a different management approach due to its unique characteristics.
 Therefore, determining the groundwater Reserve requires consideration of the volume of groundwater that can be abstracted sustainably without affecting surface water flow.

-To meet the TORs for this study, the previous GRUs delineated for the Berg catchment had to be re-evaluated and updated to ensure all groundwater resources were encompassed.
+To meet the TORs for this study, the previous Groundwater Resource Unites (GRUs) delineated for the Berg catchment had to be re-evaluated and updated to ensure all groundwater resources were encompassed.
 The revised GRU extents were described in the Delineation of Groundwater Resource Units Report (DWS, 2022d).
-The PS of groundwater, in terms of both quantity and quality, was also re-assessed per GRU and associated aquifers to correlate groundwater-related results to existing WRCs and RQOs outlined in the Gazette (DWS, 2019b: 121).
+Following this, the Present Status (PS) of groundwater, in terms of both quantity and quality, was also re-assessed per GRU to correlate groundwater-related results to the existing WRCs and RQOs outlined in the Gazette (DWS, 2019b: 121).
 The approach and outcomes were outlined in the Ecological Reference Conditions Report (DWS, 2022e).
-Once the PS was determined per GRU, the groundwater component of the BHN and EWR Reserves could be calculated, and a preliminary Groundwater Reserve was determined.
-The approach and outcomes were outlined in the BHN and EWR Requirements Report (DWS, 2022f).
+Once the PS determination was complete, the groundwater component of the BHN and EWR Reserves could be calculated, and a preliminary Groundwater Reserve was determined.
+The results were included in BHN and EWR Requirements Report (DWS, 2022f).

-As outlined in Section 1.3, the aim of this report was to develop operational scenarios and evaluate their impacts on the aquifer systems and the groundwater component of the Reserve (described below and summarised in (Table 1-2).
-This constitutes Step 5 of the Reserve determination procedure and aligns, where appropriate, with Step 5 of the seven-step WRCs procedure (Figure 1-2) as set out in Regulation 2(4) and outlined in WRC (2013).
+Subsequently, operational scenarios were developed and evaluated to assess various impacts on the aquifer systems and the groundwater component of the Reserve (described below and summarised in Table 1-2).
+As outlined in Section 1.3, this report is a revised version of Deliverable 3.5 with stakeholder input.
+This re-evaluation corresponds to Step 6 of the Reserve determination procedure and, where applicable, aligns with Step 6 of the seven-step WRCs procedure (Figure 1-2), as defined in Regulation 2(4) and described in detail in WRC (2013).